Creative Solutions For Kids and Families'

-In his recent article, Zoot Velasco (Director of the Gianneschi Center for Nonprofit Research in California State University at the Mihaylo College of Business in Fullerton, CA) covered extensively 6,450 Non-profits in Riverside, San Bernardino and Orange Counties.
+In his recently published book from "Small to Large Growing Social Impact Organizations" by, Zoot Velasco (Director of the Gianneschi Center for Nonprofit Research in California State University at the Mihaylo College of Business in Fullerton, CA) included Dr. Ryan Cargando as one of the case studies in his book.
+Mr. Velasco in his research covered extensively 6,450 Non-profits in Riverside, San Bernardino and Orange Counties.
 “Of the 6,450 Non-Profits only 3.2 percent (207) in total grew by double or more in 2012.
 The study explored each of these organization’s closely.
 Of these 207 organizations, 14 percent were defunct by 2018.
 Another 51 percent shrunk back down to their former size in 2008 or froze at 2012 numbers.
 Fourteen percent of these heroes were tiny organizations that made it from small to growing.
 They grew significantly every year from 2008 to 2018, but never were able to get that 1million a year budget.
-And then there are the Recession Stars, 29 organizations that started small in 2008 grew by more than 200 percent during the recession and continued to grow.” (excerpt from the article).
+And then there are the Recession Stars, 29 organizations that started small in 2008 grew by more than 200 percent during the recession and continued to grow.”

-Mr. Velasco, with an MBA in Non-profit Management at Hope International University and author of the book: The First Hundred Days: Leading Non-Profits Out of the Wilderness, following his interview with Founder/CEO of CSKF Ryan Cargando,PhD lists the common organizational characteristics found among these Recession Stars.
+Mr. Velasco, with an MBA in Non-profit Management at Hope International University and author of the book: The First Hundred Days: Leading Non-Profits Out of the Wilderness, lists the common organizational characteristics found among these Recession Stars.
 In speaking with the leaders of these thriving non-profits, Dr. Cargando being one of them, Mr. Velasco identified these five essential common attributes:

 Dynamic Leadership - Mr. Velasco accounts for how Dr. Cargando has built CSKF from a startup in 2005 to a financially and operationally sound organization and grew significantly until 2018.